What is an environmental portrait and what is not

 Think of setting up the photo without the man and then having the man sit down in the image.
 That is what I did here.

-Vertical photo is often the mistake made by new photographers when they have been assigned to make an environmental portrait.
+New photographers often make the mistake of taking a vertical photo when assigned to make an environmental portrait.
 Too often, young new photographers think the picture is the orientation.

-They must think of their computer, and when they go to set up their page or print it, they remember there are a “Portrait” and a “Landscape” choices.
-These refer to vertical and horizontal and not a style of photography.
-For example, you can have a vertical environmental portrait, but it would not be this photo.
-Here I have eliminated most of the environment so that the surroundings tell us very little about the subject.
+They must think of their computer, and when they set up their page or print it, they remember there are “Portrait” and “Landscape” choices.
+These refer to vertical and horizontal, and not a style of photography.
+For example, you can have a vertical environmental portrait, but this photo would not be.
+Here, I have eliminated most of the environment so that the surroundings tell us little about the subject.

 By composing the image so tightly around the subject, you have “eliminated” the environment.